kytos/documentation/tutorials/napps/create_looping_napp.rst

 Execute
 ^^^^^^^

-In the `execute` method, we code what will be execute every fifteen seconds.
+In the `execute` method we code what will be executed every fifteen seconds.
 In this case, we gather the controller's uptime and print it in the logs.

 .. code-block:: python